bkeroack/elita/doc/app.rst

 Groups
 ------

 Application groups are logical groups of gitdeploys.
-Groups are used to combine gitdeploys into logical units in simple or complex ways--for example, different groups can share common gitdeploys.
+Groups are used to combine gitdeploys into logical units in various ways--for example, different groups can share common gitdeploys.
 Server group membership is calculated dynamically based on what gitdeploys are initialized on the servers.